tailwindlabs/tailwindcss/source/docs/text-style.blade.md

 @endslot
 @endcomponent

-Use the `.roman` utility to display text normally.
+Use the `.not-italic` utility to display text normally.
 This is typically used to reset italic text at different breakpoints.

 @component('_partials.code-sample')
-<p class="roman text-lg text-grey-darkest">The quick brown fox jumped over the lazy dog.</p>
+<p class="not-italic text-lg text-grey-darkest">The quick brown fox jumped over the lazy dog.</p>
 @slot('code')
-<p class="roman ...">The quick brown fox ...</p>
+<p class="not-italic ...">The quick brown fox ...</p>
 @endslot
 @endcomponent